OSINT Tools and Techniques | A Crash Course

 Where you look for information depends on what you want to find.
 Running a Google search is a simple form of OSINT, but when you are responsible for the safety and security of a particular person, place, or asset, you need to be casting a keen eye over multiple sources.
 Criminal behavior tends to be hidden, and it is unlikely a surface web search will take you there.

-At Echosec, we have access to a broad range of sources between the open web and social media all the way into the deep and dark web.
+At Echosec Systems, we gather a broad range of data sources from the open web and social media all the way to the deep and dark web.
 For a complete list of sources available with our OSINT platform, contact us.